FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 * What the user is; one example would be a fingerprint.
 * Where the user is, possibly ascertained by using GPS.

 Each of these methods of proof is called a 'factor'.
 Factors have to be kept secure.
-They should not be sharedi, in order to ensure that the person who is authenticating is associated with the correct user account.
+They should not be shared, in order to ensure that the person who is authenticating is associated with the correct user account.

 Multi-factor authentication is best understood as requiring two or more factors in order to authenticate a user.
 MFA is a superset of two factor authentication (2FA).
 With MFA an arbitrary number of factors of proof can be required.
 With 2FA, the number of factors is limited to two.